browserengineering/book/book/accessibility.md

         pass
 ```

-Each time `tab` is presseed, we'll advance focus to the next thing in order.
+Each time `tab` is pressed, the browser should advance focus to the next thing
-This will first require a definition of which elements are focusable:
+in order.
+This will first require a definition of which elements are
+focusable:

 ``` {.python expected=False}
 def is_focusable(node):